Gul bara

 Gul bara is a tables game, an ancient genre of board games that includes Backgammon, Trictrac and Nard.
 It is also called Rosespring Backgammon or Crazy Narde.
 The aim of the game is to move all of one's men around the board and bear them off.
-The first player who bears off all his or her men wins.
+The first player who bears off all their men wins.
 The game is popular in Bulgaria, Azerbaijan, Greece, Turkey and North Macedonia.

 Play

 Both players roll one die and the one with the higher number goes first.
 That player rolls both dice to begin the game.
 Each player starts with fifteen men on the rightmost point of the far side of the board, at diagonally opposite corners from each other.
 It is a game of parallel movement, i.e. both players move in the same direction around the board; in this in an anticlockwise direction.

 Rules

 The roll of the dice indicates how many points the player may move the men.
 The following rules apply:

 A man can only move to an open point, i.e. one that is not occupied by an opposing man.
 The numbers on the two dice may be used by the player either for individual moves or may be added together and used for a single move.
 For example, if a player rolls 6 and 4, one man may be moved six points to an open point and another four points further to an open point; alternatively one man may be moved a total of ten to an open point, but only if the intermediate point (the fourth or sixth point from the starting point) is also open.

 Unlike many other forms tables games, there is no hitting in Gul bara (that is, it is a running game like jacquet rather than a pinning game like plakoto, a hitting game like backgammon, or a scoring game like trictrac).
 One man on a point controls it, and an opposing man cannot be placed on that particular point.